- Make a difference to peoples' lives and work on the front-line of emergency care

 Our three-year degree course is run by experienced paramedics and healthcare educators.
-We combine academic study with clinical work placements, where a range of health professionals will assist in your paramedic training.
+We combine academic university-based study with clinical work placements, where a range of health professionals will assist in your paramedic training.

-Our degree offers a university-based education with a clinical work-based focus.
-It is designed for keen learners who are enthusiastic about patient care and have a desire to make a difference to people's lives.
 We will prepare you with the right skills and expertise to undertake this dynamic and challenging role in the out-of-hospital environment.

 If you are based at our Avery Hill campus you will undertake your clinical work-based practice with the London Ambulance Service NHS Trust.
 On the Medway degree you will work with the South East Coast Ambulance Service NHS Foundation Trust.